livetheoogway/python-uime/README.md

 ## Dependencies

-The following is not the exhaustive list of dependencies, but UI-me was made possible because of these:
+The following is list of essential dependencies in python:

 - [Flask](https://flask.palletsprojects.com/en/3.0.x/): quickest way to spin up a web server
 - [Jinja2](https://jinja.palletsprojects.com/en/2.11.x/templates/): for templating

-- [Tailwind CSS](https://tailwindcss.com/): it is a pretty neat, utility-first CSS framework for rapid UI development
+Reiterating here that UI Me does not depend on any heavy front-end libraries or frameworks.
+The entire UI is built using vanilla HTML, CSS (Tailwind CSS for styling) and JavaScript.

 ## Features Pending